phenschke/geocoder/README.md

 - **addresses**: Main table with street, number, coordinates, status
 - **undo_history**: Stack of last 50 actions for undo functionality

+The tool auto-saves after each click, so you can work in sessions and resume anytime.

 ## CSV Format

 ### Input CSV